krisna31/interviewku/backend/README.md

 6. Open `http://localhost:5000` in your browser or API client (e.g. Postman) to explore the API
 7. Open `http://localhost:5000/documentation` in your browser to explore the API documentation (optional)

-### B. build manually from dockerfile 🐳
+### B. build manually from dockerfile (can be testing or production) 🐳

 1. Clone this repository by running `git clone https://github.com/krisna31/interviewku.git` in your terminal
 2. Run `cd interviewku/backend` to enter the project directory
 3. Run `cp .env.local .env` to copy the environment variables
 4. Edit `.env` file to match your environment (e.g. database name, username, password, etc.)
+5. If you set `NODE_ENV=prod & AUDIO_SERVICE=true` in `.env` file then you must have `google-cloud-key.json` file in `interviewku/backend` directory
-5. Run `docker build -t interviewku-api:0.0.1 .` to build the docker image
+6. Run `docker build -t interviewku-api:0.0.1 .` to build the docker image
-6. Run `docker run -d -p 5000:5000 --env-file .env interviewku-api:0.0.1` to start the server
+7. Run `docker run -d -p 5000:5000 --env-file .env interviewku-api:0.0.1` to start the server
-7. Open `http://localhost:5000` in your browser or API client (e.g. Postman) to explore the API
+8. Open `http://localhost:5000` in your browser or API client (e.g. Postman) to explore the API
-8. Open `http://localhost:5000/documentation` in your browser to explore the API documentation (optional)
+9. Open `http://localhost:5000/documentation` in your browser to explore the API documentation (optional)

 ### C. from source using npm and nodejs 📦